 sqlite translation

-Every SQLite table has at least one column: A column named p
+Every SQLite table has at least one column: A column named p, which

 stores the persistent object translated into JSON.
 If the